 This section provides information for those currently working as palliative care nurses, or for those who have an interest in working in palliative care.
+The aim of palliative care is to help people live their life comfortably and as fully as possible by supporting their physical, emotional, social, and spiritual needs.
+This broad approach to care is often referred to as a holistic care.

 Caring for someone with a life limiting illness can be found in almost all areas of health care.
 Nurses who work across the health system can find themselves in clinical situations where palliative care knowledge is needed, even if they are not ‘specialist’ nurses.
 This kind of palliative approach to nursing care is delivered everywhere that patients can be found, such as in community care, surgical units, residential aged care facilities and emergency departments.